-With vertical gardening, you can grow the same amount of potatoes more easily and with less space.
-Here’s your simple guide to vertically growing potatoes in a way that works for you.
+With vertical gardening, you can actually grow the same amount of potatoes more easily and with the smaller space of a vertical garden.
+Here’s a simple guide to vertically growing potatoes in a way that works for you and your space.

 Stop layering at this point and let the plants develop leaves.
 If you can see the tops of the tubers, cover them with soil.
 When exposed to sunlight, potato tubers can burn or turn green and produce a toxic chemical called solanine.

 A basic tower is made from wood boards, roughly the width of each layer, nailed together to form a box.
 The potatoes on the lower levels will be ready for harvest slightly sooner than the potatoes on higher levels.
-So, when it comes time to harvest, simply remove the bottom board on one side of the layer you’ll be harvesting.
+So, when it comes time to harvest, remove the bottom board on one side of the layer you’ll be harvesting.

 Harvesting potatoes is a messy process.
 This is true no matter what method you use.
 However, harvesting from a vertical garden can also be a little tricky and uncomfortable.
 The upper levels of your tower should be relatively easy to harvest, but the lower levels, especially the bottom level, may give you some trouble.
 This is especially true the first time you do it, although it does get easier with practice.